theopn/dotfiles/README.md

 #### Polybar

-Top bar with powermenu, brightness, volume, network, date, etc, and a bottom bar with workspaces, Spotify info, system resource usage, and system icon tray.
+Top bar with powermenu, compositor and nightlight toggle, brightness, volume, network, date, etc, and a bottom bar with workspaces, Spotify info, system resource usage, and system icon tray.

 #### Sway